unmatched78/unmatched78/README.md

 - 👋 Hi, I’m @Viella
 - 👀 I’m interested in collaborative projects
-- 🌱 I’m currently learning Erlang
+- 🌱 I’m currently learning Rust
 - 💞️ I’m looking to collaborate on any idea
 - 📫 How to reach me, you can reach me at iradukundavierra@gmail.com
 - 😄 Pronouns: He/him